Kharge, Goyal exchange barbs in Rajya Sabha over debate on Manipur | Politics

 - India

-''This is a sensitive issue and shows some sincerity on this.
+''This is a sensitive issue and please show some sincerity on this.
 Be sensitive towards women.
 You are not sensitive towards women,'' he alleged.

 Terming the opposition's remarks as ''pointless'', Goyal said if they have some points, then they would have started the discussion.

 ''If you were sensitive (about the matter), you would have been discussing the matter.
 You have been disrupting the House for the last four days.
-You are spoiling the future of the youths of this country,'' he said.
-After this there was an uproar from both sides and the chairman of the House adjourned the Rajya Sabha proceedings till 2 pm.
+You are spoiling the future of the youths of this country,'' he added.
+After this there was an uproar from both sides and the chairman adjourned the Rajya Sabha proceedings till 2 pm.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)